 The biggest wildlife surprise so far was seeing a wild turtle.
 Yes, that’s right – a turtle!

 When we visited Fernie in British Columbia for the first time, we were having a picnic by Elk River and saw a turtle on the grass.
-My first thought was that it was a pet that someone got rid of.
+I first thought it was a pet that someone got rid of.
 Thinking about possibilities on how to save the turtle, we asked our local friends.

 As it turns out, painted turtles are very common.
 Can you believe that?